afloresep/afloresep.github.io/_machine_learning/2024-10-13-Generalized-linear-models.md

 ---

-In our exploration of **Classification** and **UniBe/Machine Learning/Linear Regression|Linear Regression,** we've encountered methods like logistic regression and ordinary least squares regression.
+In our exploration of **Classification** and **Linear Regression** we've encountered methods like logistic regression and ordinary least squares regression.
 These are not isolated techniques but are part of a broader and more powerful framework known as **Generalized Linear Models (GLMs)**.
 GLMs unify various statistical models under a common umbrella, allowing us to model different types of data (binary, count, continuous) using a consistent approach.
 Understanding GLMs enhances our ability to select appropriate models for diverse machine learning tasks and deepens our comprehension of the underlying statistical principles.
 ## Exponential Family
 At the heart of GLMs is the **Exponential Family** of probability distributions.
 A probability distribution belongs to the exponential family if it can be expressed in the following canonical form: